-To get more of the stunning scenery we walked a short stretch on the path leading to Pico Ruivo.
-It is a long and dangerous path with steep drops and rock tunnels.
-Walking to Pico Ruivo takes something like 2-3 hours each way and on the way the path takes two more main peaks.
-I’d like to do that but not today…
+Walking from Pico do Arieiro to Ruivo takes something like 2-3 hours each way and on the way the path takes two more main peaks.
+I’d really like to do that but today we are going to Santana.

-There were some walkers, some of them well prepared and others not, they only walked a short distance just like us and returned.
+There were groups of walkers, some of them well prepared and others not.
+Many people only walked a short distance just like we did and then walked back.

-If you want to stay a night on the mountain top and see the sunrise, there is a pousada (a hotel) and a cafe.
-And of course a souvenir shop is needed since even big vehicles like tour buses can reach Pico do Arieiro that is the most accessible of the high peaks in Madeira and even buses can drive up to the peak.
+If you want to stay a night on the mountain top and see the sunrise, there is a pousada (a hotel) for that and a cafe.
+And as this is a tourist island there of course is a small souvenir shop for the tourists visiting.
+Pico do Arieiro is the most accessible of the high peaks in Madeira and even buses can drive up to the peak.

-We entered the forest again and soon it was all laurisilva that Madeira is UNESCO World Heritage listed for.
-And in the middle of a lush laurisilva forest there was a small community.
+We entered the forest zone again and soon it was all laurisilva that Madeira is UNESCO World Heritage listed for.
+And then, right in the middle of lush laurisilva forest we found a small village.

 Ribeiro Frio means cold stream.
-The tiny community is built on both sides of the cold river that carries cold rain water from the mountains and a little riverbank village.
+It’s both a river that takes cold rain water down from the mountains and a little riverbank village.

 It looks like the village is in a rainforest, it’s surrounded by big ferns and other exotic plants.
 There are two restaurants, a souvenir shop, a chapel and a trout farm.
-And levadas.
+And many levadas.

 Portela and Balcoes Leavada Walks

-Two levada walks start here.
-One of them is the 11 km Portela walk that is a demanding one.
-It starts below the restaurant but you can easily walk a short stretch and return, it’s beautiful out there.
+Two of Madeira’s levada walks start here.
+One of them is the 11 km Portela walk which is a demanding one.
+The walk starts below Ribeiro Frio’s restaurant and you can try and walk a little bit and return.